Xilinx/VMC_Help/AIE/FIR_Asymmetric/README.md

 Determines the number of AI Engine processors to split the operation over.
 This allows AI Engine tiles to be traded for higher throughput.
 See the example below on how the number of cascade stages affect the throughput.

 ### Constraints
 Click on the button given here to access the constraint manager and add or update constraints for each kernel.
 If you set the "Number of cascade stages" parameter to a value greater than one, multiple kernels will be used to process the input.
-You can use the constraint manager to optimize the performance of your design by setting specific constraints for each kernel.
+You can use the constraint manager to optimize the performance of your design by setting specific constraints for each kernel (in this case, you need to first run your design).
 Adding constraints will not affect the functional simulation in Simulink.
 Constraints will only affect the generated graph code, cycle approximate AIE simulation (System C), and behavior in hardware.

 **_NOTE_** If you are using non-default constraints for any of the kernels for the block, an asterisk (*) will be displayed next to the button.